ErikOSorensen/StatsOkonomen/content/post/2020-01-27-methods-camp-for-new-phd-students-august-2020.md

 the class is to make everyone comfortable with: (1) the basic mathematical tools we use in economic theory, and (2) constructing simple proofs.
-I am assuming everyone is familiar with basic calculus (derivatives and integrals), and this course will focus on giving you “deeper” conceptual insight into math.
+I am assuming everyone is familiar with basic calculus (derivatives and integrals), and this course will focus on giving you "deeper" conceptual insight into math.

 **Textbook**: The main textbook is Carl P. Simon and Lawrence Blume, "Mathematics for Economists", Norton 1994.
 However, this book is more of a reference